n1tk/accord/README.md

 accord -a restore --override
 ```

-You can also specify a tar.gz file that was created during the backup process, in order to specify a different backup than the latest backup taken.
+You can also specify the ``tar.gz`` file that was created during the backup process, in order to specify a different backup than the latest backup taken.

-**NOTE:**  When you specify the file the archive will be extracted into the ``[BACKUP_DIRECTORY]`` and overwrite any files in that location.

 ```sh
 accord -a restore --restore-file ae5_backup.tar.gz
 ```

+**NOTE:**  When you specify a specific file, the archive will be extracted into the ``[BACKUP_DIRECTORY]`` and overwrite any files in that location.